-Recovery with this type of fixation is shorter than that needed when wires or pins are used, and the cast can be removed in as little as two weeks; motion is then started to prevent stiffness.
+Recovery time with this type of fixation is shorter than that needed when wires or pins are used, and the cast can be removed in as little as two weeks.
+Motion is then started to prevent stiffness.

-Multiple injuries: In addition to the most common types of fracture described, up to 5% of children with supracondylar fractures experience another injury, such as wrist fracture.
-Children with medial epicondyle fractures may also have an elbow dislocation (a combination that may require surgical treatment to both realign the bone and repair damage to the ligaments); typically, this is best treated operatively.
+In addition to the most common types of fracture described, up to 5% of children with supracondylar fractures experience another injury, such as wrist fracture.
+Children with medial epicondyle fractures may also have an elbow dislocation (a combination that may require surgical treatment to both realign the bone and repair damage to the ligaments).
+Typically, this is best treated surgically.

 Once the cast is removed, with proper rehabilitation, children can quickly return to their normal activities, including sports.
 Initial stiffness in the arm can be expected to dissipate with use.
-However, physical or occupational therapy may be recommended if the range of motion remains limited.
+If stiffness persists, physical or occupational therapy may be recommended if the range of motion remains limited.